testing-iod/testing-iod/README.md

 ## Hi there 👋

+Please wait until loading is complete, so that the promotional banner can be seen.

 <!--
 **testing-iod/testing-iod** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.